"Market Intelligence that Adds Flavour to Your Success"

 Latin America

-Latin America is known to be one of the largest producers of cocoa beans.
+Latin America is known to be one of the largest producers of cocoa beans, exhibiting a valuation of USD 209.07 million in 2025.
 However, the region faces significant challenges in cocoa cultivation.
 The majority of the producers in this region have low incomes and are vulnerable to climate change; in addition, the loss of biodiversity and low diversification make smallholders face limited access to niche markets.
 These challenges push manufacturers to opt for alternatives or replacers to traditional cocoa butter and further fuel the demand for cocoa butter alternatives such as shea butter.
 Moreover, the growth of the food and cosmetic industries in the region has further contributed to the demand for the product.

 Middle East & Africa